thomasschoenfeld/resonance_data/README.md

 - with my Voron 2.4 all panels attached makes a bit of a difference.
 Idealy strengthing the corners would be an option, bit it is difficult on 2.4.
 I am using 3 quick relase latches on each side on every panel, to get almost same effect, but keeing everything as convenient as possible.

+**The follwoing graphs are in chronological order, the top is the oldest, newest at the bottom.**

 ###################
 BASELINE
 ###################